krosmaker/krosmaker/README.md

 ## Contributors

 - [@czyzby](https://github.com/czyzby/) - app development, Polish translation.
-- [Marsza](https://github.com/marszaa/) - recreated Krosmaster dice icons.
+- [Marsza](https://github.com/marszaa/) - recreation of the Krosmaster dice icons.
 - [Jesús Martínez](https://krosarchive.es/) - Spanish translation.
 - [@SGe-GH](https://github.com/SGe-GH) - French translation, testing.

-The graphics and other assets from the **Krosmaster: Blast** are copyrighted by Ankama and published with their permission.
+> The graphics and other assets from the **Krosmaster: Blast**
+> are copyrighted by Ankama and published with their permission.
-This project is not produced by or affiliated with Ankama.
+> This project is not produced by or affiliated with Ankama.